yubinCloud/kg2vec/README.md

 sh transe.sh
 ```

+If you are trying to make some changes or innovations, then you may need to briefly understand the logic of how this library works.
+Fortunately, the code is cleanly wrapped and decoupled, which makes it easy for you to understand the logic of the entire program and make changes to parts of it.

+First, run through the `transe.ipynb` notebook in the project root directory and you will get to know the core logic of the library.
+Therefore, successfully running through this notebook is the first step to using the project.
+This notebook replicates the operation of the **TransE** model.

+In this real program library, there is still a difference between the running logic of a model and the logic in a notebook.
+To realize the reuse of module code, the program library again abstracts and encapsulates part of the program code, but this does not change the core idea of the model operation.

-+ Notice: Before you run this script, you should download the dataset, such as FB15k, and modify the script for choosing the path of dataset and checkpoints.
++ Notice: Before you run this script, you should download the dataset, such as FB15k, and modify the script for choosing the path of the dataset and checkpoints.

-The example `./transe.ipynb` is a good tutorial for reproduce the TransE if you want to know the structure of this repo.
+The example `./transe.ipynb` is a good tutorial for reproducing the TransE if you want to know the structure of this repo.
 This tutorial can be run without any dependencies, except for the use of common third-party libraries like PyTorch and Numpy.

 ## Plan